-However, in furtherance of this policy and Metro's respect of native American cultural, Metro intends on requiring all development activities to abide by an inadvertent discovery plan which requires contractors to follow protocols and take specific action in response to any discovery or potential discovery of cultural or archaeological resources or human remains.
-Included is notification to SHPO and tribes.
+However, in furtherance of this policy and Metro's respect of Native American cultural, Metro intends on requiring all development activities to abide by an inadvertent discovery plan which requires contractors to follow protocols and take specific action in response to any discovery or potential discovery of cultural or archaeological resources or human remains.
+Additionally, the project plans for Burlington Creek Forest were sent by the state to SHPO, who expressed no concerns.
 This policy is met.